Skip to Content

 • Ice Cream

-• Freeze – Allow the dish to cool, then add it to a freezer-safe container.
-Carrot Halwa will freeze for 3 months.
+• Freeze: Let the dish cool, and transfer it to a freezer-safe container.
+Carrot halwa will freeze for 3 months.

 What does gajar ka halwa mean in English?